Utility Location Sample Clauses

 Utility Location.
 Subcontractor includes notification of all utilities, USA Dig and any other regulatory agencies having jurisdiction, prior to beginning excavation for the work for utility locations and assumes all responsibility for damage to said utilities if they occur as a result of the actions of this Subcontractor, his employees or any sub-subcontractors.
 Such notifications must be made with sufficient lead times so as not to delay the performance of Subcontractor’s work in accordance with the project schedule.

 Utility Location.
-The Consultant shall: • Perform ground penetrating potholing to determine location and approximate depths of utilities in up to five (5) locations. • Excavate and expose utilities at the proposed pothole location utilizing vacuum excavation techniques.
-If the utility depths are greater than ten feet, utilization of backhoe may be necessary. • Perform field survey to identify the location of potholes. • Document location and existing depth of utilities at each pothole location.
+The CONSULTANT shall: • Perform ground penetrating potholing to determine location and approximate depths of utilities in up to fifteen (15) locations. • Excavate and expose utilities at the proposed pothole location utilizing vacuum excavation techniques.
+If utility depths are greater than ten feet, utilization of backhoe may be necessary. • Document location and existing depth of utilities at each pothole location.

 Time is Money Join Law Insider Premium to draft better contracts faster.